All Products

 • Alibaba Cloud Account: The ID of the Alibaba Cloud account to which the SLS project belongs.

-• RAM Role Name: The name of the RAM role in the Alibaba Cloud account to which the SLS project belongs.
-This is the RAM role created in Step 1 of Configure RAM authorization.
+• RAM Role: The RAM role that belongs to the Alibaba Cloud account to which the SLS project belongs.
+This is the RAM role that you created in Step 1 of Configure RAM authorization.

 The source SLS project.